Lucy-Mckenzie/Lucy-Mckenzie/README.md

 # Hi I'm Lucy 👋
-I'm a creative Software Developer with a relentless drive to innovate and design minimalistic applications.
+I'm a creative Software Developer with a drive to automate processes and design minimalistic applications.
 I currently live in New Zealand but will migrate for the right opportunity.

 # About me 🌱
-Recently I completed a 17-week intensive boot camp at Dev Academy, here I developed a strong understanding of modern technologies, working in a real-world environment, and Agile methodologies.
-I'm driven by my excitement of creating, problem-solving and designing, fueled by my intuitive approach to tackling challenges.
+Recently I completed a 17-week intensive boot camp at Dev Academy, here I developed a strong understanding of modern technologies, working in a real-world environment, using Agile methodologies.
+I'm driven by my excitement of creating, problem-solving, and automating tasks to save time.

 When I’m not coding, you’ll find me reading, swimming, or enjoying time with family and friends.
 I’m a social butterfly at heart, driven by a passion for expanding my knowledge.

 # Projects 🔭
 ## Suncoast Patios
 A small company advertising outdoor building products.
-A solo project I'm currently building, with regular meetings with the owner and product manager.
+A solo project, with regular meetings with the owner and product manager.

 - Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
 - Using Next.js, React, Typescript, Tailwind Css, hCaptcha, Dasiyui, Mailjet.